theNestruo/z80-asm-meter-vscode/README.md

 ## Features

 Select Z80 assembly source code to view clock cycles, mnemonic of the instruction, and/or bytecode size in the status bar.
+Click on either to copy the clock cycles and the bytecode size information to the clipboard.

 ![Z80 Assembly meter](doc/images/screenshot.png)